gourabdg47/gourabdg47.github.io/_posts/2025-04-10-revision-topics.md

 	2. **Triple DES (3DES)**: An improvement over DES,  but still considered less secure and efficient than AES
 	3. **Advanced Encryption Standard (AES)** : This is a strong symmetric encryption algorithm and the successor to DES7 ....
 It is widely used in various applications, including wireless network security (WPA3), TLS, and file/disk encryption

-**Key management**,  including secure creation, distribution, storage, destruction, recovery, and  <span style="border-bottom: 1px dotted; cursor: help; font-weight: bold;" title="Escrow of secret keys refers to a system where a third party securely stores a protected copy of an encryption key">Escrow of secret keys</span> , is crucial for symmetric cryptography .
+**Key management**,  including secure creation, distribution, storage, destruction, recovery and  <span style="border-bottom: 1px dotted; cursor: help; font-weight: bold;" title="Escrow of secret keys refers to a system where a third party securely stores a protected copy of an encryption key">Escrow of secret keys</span> , is crucial for symmetric cryptography .
 Key exchange is a significant challenge, with methods including offline distribution, public key encryption, and the Diffie-Hellman key exchange algorithm
 **Symmetric encryption** is *generally fast and efficient* for bulk encryption.
 However,  it does not provide ***non-repudiation***